Key Man Insurance or Relevant Life Insurance: Which Does Your Business Need?

 Key man insurance protects the business; relevant life insurance protects your staff and their family.

 Key man and relevant life insurance are both life insurance policies.
-The way they pay out is what separates them; key man insurance is designed to protect the needs of a business in the event of a key employee dying or becoming critically ill, relevant life cover is for the insured employee and their family.
+The way they pay out is what separates them; key man insurance is designed to protect the needs of a business in the event of a key employee dying or becoming critically ill, relevant life cover is for the insured employee and their family, more commonly known as a death in service benefit.

 Both types of life insurance policy are owned by the business and the premiums are paid by the firm.
 The one major difference is who benefits in the event of a claim being made.